Table of Contents

 proxy_send_timeout 3600;

 When PHP reaches the allowed maximum time in server configuration to execute a script, it shows an error.
-It can sometimes trigger WordPress 502 Bad Gateway Error.
-To avoid this, simply increase the maximum execution time value.
+Occasionally, it may result in a 502 Bad Gateway error for WordPress.
+Just raise the maximum execution time value to get around this.
 By default, it is set to 300 seconds, which is 5 minutes.

-Now you have read this article and know why and how bad gateway error occurs in WordPress site, so you can troubleshoot them quickly.
+Now you have read this article and know why and how bad gateway errors occur in WordPress sites, so you can troubleshoot them quickly.
 Whenever you see a “Bad gateway 502″ on your WordPress site, it is easy to sense that something went wrong with your website.
-Having the right knowledge about bad gateway error can save a lot of time troubleshooting.
+Having the right knowledge about bad gateway errors can save a lot of time troubleshooting.
 You don’t have to wait for someone else to fix your problem if you already know what the problem is.